Quinn Middleman

 “Painted with incisive brush strokes, the other members of the theatrical troupe were superb, including David Govertsen as Uncle, Jason Ferrante as Little Victor, and Quinn Middleman as Doris.”

--Lawrence A. Johnson, Chicago Classical Review, February 2018
+-Lawrence A. Johnson, Chicago Classical Review

 The Burning Fiery Furnace